Business Risks

 We consider that to steadily promote the reinforcement of competitiveness in global expansion, it is vital to change our business model, develop high-value-added products, and improve business efficiency by introducing IT, in which constant innovations are under way.

-If the execution of an IT strategy stagnates because of the loss of knowledge or now-how about IT from the company due to a contingency or if there occurs a delay in the development of a product that matches the latest IT trend, this may adversely affect results of operations, etc. because of declining competition in the market or impaired management efficiency.
+If the execution of an IT strategy stagnates because of the loss of knowledge or now-how about IT from the Company due to a contingency or if there occurs a delay in the development of a product that matches the latest IT trend, this may adversely affect results of operations, etc. because of declining competition in the market or impaired management efficiency.

-Thus, in combination with a management plan, our group formulates mid- to long-term IT strategies and regards IT investment as a key element for driving corporate growth and, at the same time, continually verifies the contribution to corporate growth.
+Thus, in combination with a management plan, our Group formulates mid- to long-term IT strategies and regards IT investment as a key element for driving corporate growth and, at the same time, continually verifies the contribution to corporate growth.

 If such a risk occurs, we will start active personnel employment, as well as partnerships with new partner companies and, at the same time, rebuild our management foundation by depreciating obsolete IT assets.